 If you need individual counselling, please contact one of the people listed below.

-For the course requirements to fulfill minor, major, honours, and joint honours programs in Art History, please follow this link.
+For the course requirements to fulfill minor, major, honours, and joint honours programs in Art History, please consult the undergraduate program requirements.

 Information about funding undergraduate education through scholarships and awards, loans and bursaries, and part-time employment may be found at McGill's Student Aid Office and Scholarships and Awards for Undergraduate Students.

-Additional information about funding may be found on the Undergraduate FAQ at the following link.
+Additional information about funding may be found on the Undergraduate FAQ.